alfatihtalab/MustfeedProject/README.md

 See also:

-- [Live store on App Store](https://apps.apple.com/dk/app/mustfeed-app/id6448666223), which showcases of the app
+- [Live app on App Store](https://apps.apple.com/dk/app/mustfeed-app/id6448666223), which showcases of the app
-- [Live store on Google Play Store](https://play.google.com/store/apps/details?id=com.mustfeed.customer.mustfeed_customer&hl=en&gl=US), which showcases of the app
+- [Live app on Google Play Store](https://play.google.com/store/apps/details?id=com.mustfeed.customer.mustfeed_customer&hl=en&gl=US), which showcases of the app

 ## Key Features